Damn Good Guides

 Why should I book a nearshore fishing charter in California with Captain Experiences?

-Our Damn Good Guides currently offer 49 nearshore trips in California, and the most popular trips in the area are 6 Hour Local lobster hooping guided by Harry, Bodega Bay Roundup guided by Ty, and San Diego 3/4 Day Roundup guided by Andrew.
+Our Damn Good Guides currently offer 49 nearshore trips in California, and the most popular trips in the area are 6 Hour Local lobster hooping guided by Harry, Bodega Bay Roundup guided by Ty, and San Francisco Crabbing - Nov/Dec guided by Craig.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.